ionic-team/ionic-framework/core/src/components/input/readme.md

 A hint to the browser for which keyboard to display.
 This attribute applies when the value of the type attribute is `"text"`, `"password"`, `"email"`, or `"url"`.
 Possible values are: `"verbatim"`, `"latin"`, `"latin-name"`, `"latin-prose"`, `"full-width-latin"`, `"kana"`, `"katakana"`, `"numeric"`, `"tel"`, `"email"`, `"url"`.

+#### labelId

+string

+If you set value, this value set component id attribute.

 #### max